Alberts69/CWare/README.md

 As of right now it only works with Intel based laptops only.
 Still working on M1 Macs.
 Also, I do not have a public software for converting this yet.
 I am still working on it.
 Only works on MacOS High Sierra to Big sur (10.13 - 11.4B).
 I am still working on making it support MacOS 10.12 and lower.
 Thanks for your patience.

+Current things that are being worked on: M1 Mac Support, Support for more applications, Access to microphone, download folder, etc request.
+(Some applications need those to function.
+I am currently working on it for that.), Sierra and below support, and a software to convert it so I don't have to do it for you guys.

 Change Log:
 May 4th 2021 - 1.0 - Initial version